Invariants and chaos in the Volterra gyrostat without energy conservation: Summary and Discussion

-The Volterra gyrostat (VG) and its transformation (tVG) have a ubiquitous presence within the structure of many low-lower models (LOMs), and we have provided a characterization of their constants of motion for each of the special cases.
-Since the tVG arises from a smooth transformation of variables it possesses two constants of motion, despite the parameter transformation not being invertible.
-These constants correspond to the same conservation laws as the VG even though they are not explicitly rendered as such; wherein energy and angular momentum and any affine transformation are conserved, giving rise to periodic dynamics from any initial condition.
-For these three-dimensional models the recognition of constants of motion, where they exist, obivates the need for explicit integration of the equations for understanding their asymptotic as well as transient dynamics.
+The Volterra gyrostat (VG) and its transformation (TVG) appear ubiquitously within the structures of many low-lower models (LOMs) \cite{Gluhovsky1997,Gluhovsky2002}, and this paper provides a characterization of their quadratic invariants for each of the special cases discussed in \cite{Gluhovsky1999} (Section 2).
+The present paper provides an explicit account of the expressions for quadratic invariants in the TVG and, given the close link between the number of invariants and the structure of these models, such inquiries are also relevant to identifying the conditions of chaotic dynamics in such models.
+We have shown how the number of invariants depends on the presence of the energy conservation constraint, as well as the number of linear feedback terms.
+The study shows that, since the TVG arises from a smooth transformation of variables it possesses two quadratic invariants in the presence of energy conservation, despite the parameter transformation not being invertible.
+Energy conservation corresponds to the quadratic coefficients in the TVG summing to zero.
+These invariants correspond to the same conservation laws as the VG even though they are not explicitly rendered as such; wherein energy and angular momentum and any affine transformation are conserved, giving periodic dynamics from any initial condition.

-Energy conservation is central to existence of two constants of motion of the tVG, and relaxing this constraint admits wider possibilities, from zero to two constants of motion.
-Such models without energy conservation also appear as the fundamental core of LOMs in climate, and characterization of these models is therefore important.
-The number of constants of motion in this more general class of models is directly related to the number of linear terms, with subclasses having three linear feedback terms possessing none.
-Our simulations of the general case show that although these subclasses of the tVG without any constants of motion give rich transient dynamics, the attractors themselves are either fixed points or periodic orbits.
-While these results are suggestive, a systematic and rigorous examination of the possible attractors in these models is an important area of future study.
+It is also shown that energy conservation is central to existence of two invariants of the TVG, and relaxing this constraint admits wider possibilities, from zero to two invariants.
+Such models without energy conservation also appear as the fundamental core of LOMs in weather and climate (e.g., \cite{Lorenz1960}), and their characterization becomes important.
+The number of invariants in these more general models is related to the number of linear terms, with subclasses having three linear feedback terms possessing none.
+It is shown, in the absence of the energy conservation constraint, that subclasses with three linear coefficients have no invariants, those with two linear coefficients have one quadratic invariant, and those with one or no linear coefficient have two independent quadratic invariants (Section 2).
+Chaos can arise in the volume conserving flows with three linear feedback terms (Section 3).